Home

 Main content

-Under the project "Primary dispute resolution", a group of researchers from the Faculty of Law at the University of Bergen will investigate how small and medium-sized legal disputes are resolved, whether it is desirable to use courts more often to resolve such disputes, and how court proceedings should be changed to render them accessible, as well as how alternatives to courts can be improved to be a good and legally sound alternative.
+The project aim to explore whether it is desirable to use courts more often to resolve such disputes, and how court proceedings should be changed to render them accessible, as well as how alternatives to courts can be improved to be a good and legally sound alternative.